Pontmousse/Spacecraft-Swarm-OOS/Spacecraft Swarming for Tumbling Target Capture with Decentralized Behavioral Control (3D version)/README.md

 Hello !

-Below are animations and result simulations from the paper: _"Spacecraft Swarming for Tumbling Target Capture with Decentralized Behavioral Control; El Ghali Asri, Zheng H. Zhu;  Acta Astronautica (2024)"_
+Below are animations and result simulations from the paper:

+<u>_"Spacecraft Swarming for Tumbling Target Capture with Decentralized Behavioral Control; El Ghali Asri, Zheng H. Zhu;  Acta Astronautica (2024)"_</u>

 **_Target capture using a swarm of small satellites - Case 1:**